dombrovsky/StrongTypeIdGenerator/README.md

     }
 }
 ```
 ## Design decisions
 There are a few opinionated principles regarding what strong type identifiers should and should not do, which may be different from similar libraries and are reasons this project existence.
-#### Idenifier type should be a reference type, not a value type.
+### Idenifier type should be a reference type, not a value type.
 Being able to protect invariants and not allow instance of id with invalid value to exist, is chosen over avoiding additional object allocation.
-#### No dependency on serialization libraries.
-StrongTypeIdGenerator only defines `System.ComponentModel.TypeConverter` that can convert to and from `string`.
-No `System.Text.Json` or `Newtonsoft.Json` or EF Core converters defined.

-This way Id types can be defined in `netstandard2.0` libraries with no additional dependencies.

-The proposed way to use generated Id classes in serialization e.g. with `System.Text.Json` is to provide [custom JsonConverterFactory](https://github.com/dombrovsky/StrongTypeIdGenerator/blob/main/StrongTypeIdGenerator.Json/TypeConverterJsonConverterFactory.cs) to serializer, that would utilize generated `TypeConverter`.
-#### Ability to define custom id precondition checks.
+### Ability to define custom id precondition checks.
 If Id class defines method `static string CheckValue(string value)`, that method would be called from generated constructor.
 ```csharp
 [StringId]